Your guide to fireable offenses in the workplace

 Falsifying company records

-Employees might falsify company records to make themselves look better or in an attempt to cover up work they did incorrectly.
+Employees might falsify company records to make themselves look better or attempt to cover up work they did incorrectly.

 Whether they falsify sales records, time records, or documents in their personnel file, this is a serious offense that you shouldn’t take lightly.